spinnaker/spinnaker.github.io/setup/providers/gce.md

     --iam-account $SA_EMAIL
 ```

-Once you have run these commands, your GCS JSON key is sitting in a file
+Once you have run these commands, your GCP JSON key is sitting in a file
 called `$SERVICE_ACCOUNT_DEST`.

 ## Adding an Account